 If the colostomy is temporary, you may need a reversal surgery after the colon has healed.
 This surgery usually takes place about 12 weeks later.

+Caring for your skin.
 The skin surrounding the stoma is called peristomal skin.
 It is important to keep this area clean to avoid infection.
-The stoma will always appear red and may bleed occasionally, which is normal.
+The stoma will always look red and may bleed occasionally, which is normal.
 However, bleeding should not continue for long.

 Living with a colostomy